vrtem/Dynamic-binary-translator-for-ARM-Cortex-M-architecture/ElfToAssembly/example/README.md

 # Simple bare metal C program for ARM Cortex M3 with QEMU

-Create a file with the C code that you want to run on the ARM Cortex M3 machine.
+Create a file with `C` code that you want to run on the ARM Cortex M3 machine.
 ```c
 static const int a = 7;
 static int b = 8;